adityavgupta/ExpenseTracker/README.md

 - Deleting from table does not update plot
 - Right now have to click the filter and refresh twice to get the correct rendering on the date axis.
 Will Potentiallly need to fix the sort and stuff to resolve this.
+- Look into localdate from datepicker and timezone issue for expense dates

 ## Maybe feature
 - Add Category to expenses